-Open github.com in your browser and log in as whichever account you want Terraform Cloud to act as.
+In a new browser tab, open github.com and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

 Important: The account you use for connecting Terraform Cloud must have admin access to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.